How Many Days in Venice, Italy Do You Really Need?

 In summary

 I hope this post helps you decide how many days in Venice are ideal for your upcoming trip.
-See the highlights in one day on the quickest of itineraries or spend two full days for the perfect mix of sightseeing and slowing down to soak in the atmosphere.
+See the highlights in one day on the quickest of itineraries or spend two full days for the perfect mix of sightseeing and slowing down to soak up the atmosphere.

 **VENICE HOTEL RECOMMENDATIONS**